sylvaincom/C-for-data-science/NN-tutorial-miller/README.md

 vim out.txt
 ```

-The header of our results is:
+The header of our results `out.txt` is:
 ```
 Made a Neuron!
 Made a Neuron!